 T1D Buddy Camp @ Tamarack invites children and teens with type 1 diabetes to bring their buddies (siblings and friends) to enjoy the adventures and challenges on the lake, trails, and climbing routes with them.
 We teach kids to use the on belay concept – "I've got your back" – in both outdoor adventures and diabetes care, and to have an awful lot of fun in the process.

 This summer, we invite T1D campers to bring more than one sibling or friend to Buddy Camp.
 In this way we hope to grow awareness and support for the T1D community.

 For kids and teens with type 1 diabetes entering grades 3 through 12 and their buddies [friends and siblings].
 T1D Buddy Camp offers a unique opportunity to challenge your outdoor skills while improving your diabetes self care, and make lasting friendships, all by the shores of Dark Lake in beautiful Central Oregon.
+(Teens have the option of attending as a camper or exploring the teen leader opportunities.)
 Scholarships and shuttles from downtown Bend are available.

 medical staff volunteers

 The medical staff implements the diabetes care for all campers.
 "Dr. Hip Hop" (Eden Miller, DO) and "Tie Dye" (Rita Shearer, RN, CDE), train and oversee a wide-ranging team of volunteers including school nurses, local RNs, doctors, medical students, etc. For more information on this rewarding opportunity, click here: